Last updated on

-The state allows for you to run your calculations using both the Long Form and EZ computation method (if your LLC qualifes) and pick whichever one has the smallest tax bill.
-It’s recommended you work with an accountant in order to calculate your franchise tax liability and determine which filing method is best.
+The state allows you to run your calculations using both the Long Form and EZ computation method (if your LLC qualifies) and pick whichever one has the smallest tax bill.
+It’s recommended that you work with an accountant in order to calculate your franchise tax liability and determine which filing method is best.

 Before we discuss the forms, let’s talk about requesting an extension, if needed.

 You can file a Franchise Tax Extension Request (Form 05-164) by mail or online via WebFile.